acuminous/yadda/README.md

 ## 0.2.1 Release Notes

+- Added a CoffeeScript example
-- Added an example demonstrating CoffeeScript.
+- Added a Nodeunit example
-- Added an example demonstrating Nodeunit integration.
+- Added a Mocha example
-- Added context attribute to Yadda.Interpreter.interpret
+- Added a new context variable to the interpret method.
+See Nodeunit example for usage.
 - Ensured that Yadda.after is called even if an error occurs
+- Fixed distance_table typo

 ## 0.2.0 Release Notes